JakubCzura/KnitterNotebookProject/README.md

 There are 3 statuses of project - planned project, project in progress and finished project.

 If you want to knit up something you should plan out a project.
-Choose "Planned projects" button and add new plan to your resources.
+Choose "Planned projects" tab and add new plan to your resources.
 You can specify all necessary details and if you want you can attach .pdf file with pattern.

 ![8](https://github.com/JakubCzura/KnitterNotebookProject/assets/76125047/7a800b38-6313-4c1d-8581-1b2f54da1974)